Toilet Found! is sustained by readers who made purchases through specific links on this site. Learn more

 The 500H, 550H, AH, and RH models measure about 27 inches in length.
 So they give you 3 inches more for the front space and doesn't look awkward in your small bathroom.
 And that's 4 options for you to decide.

-If you are not a fan of comfort height or high bowl toilet, then you should be looking at either the 500H or 550H model.
-Both have similar features with a difference in looks.
+If you are not a fan of comfort height or high bowl toilets, then you should be looking at either the 500H or 550H model.
+Both have similar features but different in looks.
 The 500H has a more rounded appearance versus the 550H which is like a smaller version of the 700H.
 So it is a matter of personal preference.

 If you were to sum it all up, you would find that all the Neorest models are pretty much having similar features.
 Of course, the prestigious 750H, NX2, and AC models with the Actilight feature are the exception.
 And that's one feature that will take your bathroom hygiene to a whole new level.

 But how many could really afford the 5-figure price tag?